 Recreation & Open Space

 One of our top priorities has always been giving our children every opportunity to participate in recreational programs, ensuring there are safe parks and fields.
 As the former Chairman of the Recreation & Community Relations Committee, Mayor Kazmark worked to protect open space and revitalize our parks for our children.
 Through the Mayor and Council’s work with the West Paterson Boys & Girls Club, we continue to give kids a safe place to play after school and participate in sports programs year round.

 Partnering with the county, the Mayor and Council were able to preserve and upgrade Dowling Gardens in the heart of our business district – making it an attraction for wedding photos and special events.
 These, along with many other upgrades, such as the Morris Canal pathway in our community, are projects we need to continue to build upon.
-Mayor Kazmark will continue to work with our county government to bring open space money into Woodland Park, this year for Rose Place Park which is in need of improvements.
+Mayor Kazmark and the Council continue to work with our county government to bring open space money into Woodland Park, this year for a new athletic field at Zaccaria Park.

 Studies show that open space and parks increase property values and make a community more attractive for residents and businesses.
 The Mayor and Council know they must continue to build upon past successes to protect our open space and maintain our parks as some of the best in Passaic County.

 Mayor Kazmark and Council are proud to announce the award of over $300,000 in flood mitigation grant dollars to address flooding issues with regard to both the Passaic and Peckman Rivers.
 The Governing Body also continues to work with the Passaic Valley Regional Flood Control Board to jointly address flooding issues along both waterways.

 In addition, Mayor Keith Kazmark and the Council along with leaders from Totowa fought hard to remove the flash boards in Paterson just above the Great Falls.
 The removal of the boards has reduced water levels, especially during heavy rainfall and reduced the flooding impact on our residents.